AaronAcc117/Week4-Lab-JG/README.md

 # Week4-Lab-JG

 Lab-4 Practice
-Forking me file and adding some lemonade.
+Forking me file and adding some hopefully this will give u a merge conflict

 Lets see what we come up with.
 (Hey man, accept my discord request!)